Skip to main content

 " So, you are here because we are?"
 Shakti gave a weird smile.

-" No No here for the last two days, Daata was unwell, he send me for help, I am helping the orphans here..."
-She was explaining as Shakti looked at her amused.
+" No, no here for the last two days, Daata was unwell, he sent me for help, I am helping the orphans here..."
+She was explaining as Shakti looked at her, amused.

-" It's okay Baisa, Breath!
-Dadabhai we need more medicines."
-Kunwar Pratap was thinking from where.
+" It's okay, Baisa, breathe!
+Dadabhai, we need more medicines."
+Kunwar Pratap was thinking about where.

 They were leaving when Ajabde said, " Where are you staying?"